tensorlakeai/indexify/docs/docs/getting_started.md

     curl -X GET http://localhost:8900/extractors
     ```

-#### Bind some extractors to the namespace
+#### Bind some extractors

-To start extracting information from the documents, we need to bind some extractors to the namespace.
+To start extracting information from the documents, we need to bind some extractors.
 Let's bind a named entity extractor so that we can retrieve some data in the form of key/value pairs, and an embedding extractor so that we can run semantic search over the raw text.

 Every extractor we bind results in a corresponding index being created in Indexify to store the extracted information for fast retrieval.
 So we must also provide an index name for each extractor.